osg-htc/user-school-2018/README.md

-# user-school-2018
+# OSG User School 2018

-OSG User School 2018 website
+The source files for the OSG User School 2018 website.